 New approaches to the treatment of cancer

-Oncologists are choosing treatment regimens under value-based care programs where they are accountable for the cost of entire episodes of care as well as about drug choices, compared to their approaches during the fee-for-service era.
+Oncologists are choosing treatment regimens under value-based care programs where they are accountable for the cost of entire episodes of care as well as drug choices, compared to their approaches during the fee-for-service era.

 The oncologist is remaining committed to delivering the best clinical outcomes while choosing a drug for an individual patient’s treatment regimen irrespective of the impact on episode cost.